tomoko1T/Kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campatins
+# An Analysis of Kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trends